Robb-Fr/blog/index.md

 ## Contact

-Fell free to send my an e-mail about anything related to this blog at tom at robb-i.net.
+Fell free to send my an e-mail about anything related to this blog at **tom** **at robb-i.net**.
 I am happy to receive encrypted e-mail so feel free to use the following PGP key:

 ```plaintext
 -----BEGIN PGP PUBLIC KEY BLOCK-----